-How to cite this article: Baigonussova ZA, Tulkubaeva SA, Tulaev YV, Safronova OS, Kurmanbaev AA.
-Creating a biological product using Nitrogenfixing bacteria before sowing wheat.
-J Adv Pharm Educ Res.
-2021;11(1):39-47. https://doi.org/10.51847/XL40j39 for ecologically clean food is growing 1.5 - 2 times faster than the supply, which gives Kazakhstan great opportunities due to the availability of clean land [1].
+How to cite this article: Zh.A.
+Baigonussova, S.A.
+Tulkubaeva, Yu.V.
+Tulaev, O.S.
+Safronova, A.A.
+Kurmanbaev.
+Creating a biological product using Nitrogen-fixing bacteria before sowing wheat (north Kazakhstan).
+J Adv Pharm Edu Res 2021;11(1):39-47.
+Source of Support: Nil, Conflict of Interest: None declared.

-Organic farming is based on reducing or completely weaning off the use of synthetic mineral fertilizers, plant protection chemicals, plant growth regulators, and genetically modified organisms, and the maximum use of biological products and biotechnologies at all stages of agricultural production [2].
+Organic farming is based on reducing or completely weaning off the use of synthetic mineral fertilizers, plant protection chemicals, plant growth regulators, and genetically modified organisms, and the maximum use of biological products and biotechnologies at all stages of agricultural production ^[2].

-Complex biological products that combine the properties and functions of various biological products are preferable [3].
+Complex biological products that combine the properties and functions of various biological products are preferable ^[3].

-Practice shows that the use of complex biofertilizers contributes to a stable yield growth by 25 - 50% and more with significantly reduced root rot of the plants [4, 5].
+Practice shows that the use of complex biofertilizers contributes to a stable yield growth by 25 - 50% and more with significantly reduced root rot of the plants ^[4, 5].
 The fungistatic effect is usually there because the level of soil biodiversity grows significantly, while the importance of unwanted populations (for example, phytopathogenic fungi) decreases.

-The meta-analysis of the data about the biological products intended for agriculture showed the advantage and effectiveness of biofertilizers based on nitrogen-fixing and phosphatemobilizing bacteria [6].
+The meta-analysis of the data about the biological products intended for agriculture showed the advantage and effectiveness of biofertilizers based on nitrogen-fixing and phosphatemobilizing bacteria ^[6].